muze-innovation/chassis/backend/README.md

 }
 ```

 3. If the payload value requires resolving, such as with a `remote` type,create a resolver specification file to handle the `dynamic` values.
-For example:

-In the resolver specification file mapping it to the `resolvedWith` field in the `source` file.
+For example,the `resolvedWith` field in the `source` file:

 ```json
 "resolvedWith": "GetBanner"
 ```

-Let's call this file [ResolverSpec](./example/src/ResolverSpec.ts).
+Let's create this file for validation [ResolverSpec](./example/src/ResolverSpec.ts).

 ```ts
 // ResolverSpec.ts